Scotland World Cup Odds & Betting

 What are Scotland's odds to win the 2026 World Cup?

-Scotland are among the longer-priced nations in the outright market, but will attract huge betting support from UK fans.
+Scotland are among the longer-priced nations in the World Cup outright odds market, but will attract huge betting support from UK fans.
 Check the odds widget above for the latest prices.

 Who is Scotland's manager at the 2026 World Cup?